jbe456/product-management/README.md

   - never test the main branch: enforce all tests and linting are passing before merging on the main branch.
   - have end-to-end tests and good unit/integration tests coverage.
   - deprecate anti patterns with linters as soon as they are spotted.
-- Developments should (from the least to the most complex):
+- developments should (from the least to the most complex):
   - meet technical & functional requirements
   - prevent regression via unit, integration and e2e tests
   - design architecture and use patterns that ease support & extendability